PeterJFB/drum-sequencer/docs/release2/README.md

 ## Project overview

 Project overview was already elaborated in the first release, as a result of discussions with our TA.
-Minor adjustments was made, as these terms did not perfectly reflect the technical terms we later learned in it1901:
+Minor adjustments were made, as these terms did not perfectly reflect the technical terms we later learned in IT1901:

 - _application_ -> _presentation_
 - _domain_ -> _application_